martinlundin/hyperspace-3d/README.md

 Well, with this library we have taken care of the calculations to make it abit easier for you.

 **Hyperspace 3D** adds another dimension to your site.
 It simply enables for scrolling on the z-axis, making for an immersive experience.
-Instead of going down along the page we go into it.
+Instead of going down along the page like normal, we go into it.

 **Accesibility is key.** This projects does NOT use any WebGL or canvas.
 This is basic HTML, CSS and JS.
 All content will be indexable by the search engines and screen readers.